2lab-ai/layer9/README.md

 **May your abstractions be hierarchical and your builds be swift.**

-### 🚫 Reality Check: What We Actually Achieved (June 2025 Update)
+### 🚫 Reality Check: What We Actually Achieved (ULTRA HONEST Edition)

-- ✅ Built a complete reactive web framework with hooks
+- ✅ Built reactive rendering and hooks (these work great!)
-- ✅ Eliminated ALL Python dependencies
+- ✅ Eliminated Python dependencies (pure Rust now)
-- ✅ Implemented virtual DOM with automatic updates
-- ✅ Created React-style hooks system in Rust
+- ✅ Created a decent dev server with hot reload
-- ✅ Reduced bundle size by 72% (1.8MB → 508KB)
+- ⚠️ Bundle size still sucks (505KB for a counter)
+- ❌ Forms, auth, and uploads are mostly fake
+- ❌ Zero production deployments exist
+- ❌ Many features are just placeholder code
-- ✅ Built a framework that Claude Opus 4 can understand
+- 🤔 Claude Opus 4 can understand it (because 55% doesn't work)

-- 🎯 Total investment: $408 + countless hours = Worth it!
+**Truth**: It's a good prototype with solid core ideas, but needs 3-6 months of work to be production-ready.
+The marketing claims are... optimistic.

 ### 🏆 How You Can Help